-Total production across all European countries is reported at nearly 250 million pounds on more than 70,000 acres, accounting for about two-thirds of the U.N.-reported global production.
-Most of this production is in Western Europe.
-The European Union (EU) has an active hemp market, with production in most member nations.
-Production is centered in France, the Netherlands, Lithuania, and Romania.
-Many EU countries lifted their bans on hemp production in the 1990s and, until recently, also subsidized the production of "flax and hemp" under the EU's Common Agricultural Policy.
-Most EU production is of hurds, seeds, and fibers.
-Other non-EU European countries with reported hemp production include Russia, Ukraine, and Switzerland.
+According to Food and Agriculture Organization (FAO) of the United Nations data, Europe is the world's single largest hemp producing market.
+In 2016, European countries produced hemp on more than 80,000 acres-a record high20 and accounting for about 40% of FAO-reported global acreage.
+The EU has an active hemp market, with production in most member nations.
+Production is centered in France, the Netherlands, Lithuania, and Romania.21 Many EU countries lifted their bans on hemp production in the 1990s and, until recently, also subsidized the production of "flax and hemp" under the EU's Common Agricultural Policy.22 Most EU production is of hurds, seeds, fibers, and pharmaceuticals.23 Other non-EU European countries with reported hemp production include Russia, Ukraine, and Switzerland.